coddle-cpp/coddle/README.md

 ```

 ### version
-Only for `git` type: branch or tag.
+Only for `git` type: branch, tag, or full 40-character commit hash.

 Default: `master`